 Case Summary

 A 41-year-old obese male who works as a porter presented with a long-standing history of left plantar heel pain.
 He was assessed to have point tenderness over the plantar insertion of the calcaneus as well as a positive Silfverskiold test.
 He was treated for plantar fasciitis and tight gastrocnemius but failed conservative therapies as well as surgical intervention.
 Magnetic resonance imaging revealed the presence of pedunculated bony protrusion over the plantar aspect of the calcaneus.
-Decision was made for excision of the osteochondroma and patient has been pain-free since.
+The decision was made for excision of the osteochondroma, and the patient has been pain-free since.

 Conclusion